 All patients with both obstructive and vascular ileus were submitted to surgical revision and all of them were operated at the day of admission.
-Also 5 patients with paralytic ileus were indicated to surgical revision for diagnostic uncertainty and a diagnosis was determined perioperatively.
-Mortality during the hospital stay was different among tested groups: obstructive ileus (3 / 28 patients), vascular ileus (13 / 16), and paralytic ileus (0 / 10).
-The median length of hospital stay was 13,2 ± 5,4 days in obstructive ileus; 16 - 27 days in 3 patients with vascular ileus and benign outcome; $8,1 \pm 2,4$ days in paralytic ileus.
-At the day of admission, white blood cell count was $8,2 \pm 2,6 \times 10^3/\text{mm}^3$ in patients obstructive ileus; $10,1 \pm 2,1 \times 10^3/\text{mm}^3$ in patients vascular ileus; and $7,2 \pm 1,9 \times 10^3/\text{mm}^3$ in patients with paralytic ileus.
+In addition, five patients with paralytic ileus were indicated to surgical revision for diagnostic uncertainty and a diagnosis was determined perioperatively.
+Mortality during the hospital stay was different among tested groups: obstructive ileus (3/28 patients), vascular ileus (13/16), and paralytic ileus (0/10).
+The average length of hospital stay was 13.2 \pm 5.4 days in obstructive ileus, 16-27 days in three patients with vascular ileus and benign outcome; 8.1 \pm 2.4 days in paralytic ileus.
+At the day of admission, white blood cell count was 8.2 \pm 2.6 \times 103/mm3 in patients obstructive ileus, 10.1 \pm 2.1 \times 103/mm3 in patients vascular ileus, and 7.2 \pm 1.9 \times 103/mm3 in patients with paralytic ileus.